Minneapolis Wage Theft Attorneys

 We believe the most effective way to rid the workplace of illegal wage theft is to hold employers accountable.

 To that end, the lawyers at the Law Office of Joshua R. Williams have helped thousands of people recover millions of dollars of lost wages.

-Contact us if your lawyer has stolen your wages.
+Contact us if your employer has stolen your wages.
 If we believe we can prove that your legal rights were violated, we will negotiate compensation or bring a lawsuit and represent you in court, if necessary.

 In situations where an employer has stolen the wages of many employees, we can join coworkers together in a single lawsuit called a “class action.”